 Servants Center will be forever grateful to our founder, Don Tack.

 Don was an educator and pastor for 30 years who not only felt the call to serve the poor and homeless, he acted on it.
+From the very beginning, Don believed, as Servants Center continues to believe today, that the Bible calls us to serve others, including those without a home.

 Don passed away in 2023, but his life’s mission continues to flourish in the work Servants Center is doing today.
 We remain grateful for the positive impact Don had on individuals, on our communities, and on Servants Center.

-Don Tack with one of many people he helped get off the streets and stay off the streets in over 20 years of ministry at Servants Center.
+Don Tack with one of many people he helped get off the streets and stay off the streets